Electrical inspection

 An electrical inspection identifies hidden hazards, code violations, and upgrade needs before they become emergencies.
 At NEAR Electric, we provide thorough inspections for home buyers, sellers, landlords, and commercial property owners.

-What We Check During an Electrical Inspection
+What NEAR Electric Checks During a Home Electrical Inspection

 Frequently Asked Questions About Electrical Inspections